vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 TriplicateExp1
 ```

 It is also possible to have a so-called nested dictionary, in which there is a dictionary within a dictionary.
+Here we make two more dictionaries with information about the triplicate experiment.
+The information of each experiment is thus assembled in a separate dictionary.
+Then, the three dictionaries are combined into one dictionary.

 ```python